SvenShade/GAN-WN/README.md

 <audio controls> <source src="https://raw.githubusercontent.com/SvenShade/Thesis_Demo/master/chopin-LC-clip.mp3" type='audio/mp3'></audio>
 Ground truth.
 <audio controls> <source src="https://raw.githubusercontent.com/SvenShade/Thesis_Demo/master/chopin-gt-clip.mp3" type='audio/mp3'></audio>

+Alternatively, we can use a Wavenet to reconstruct the raw audio directly from the Mel-spectrogram.
+This kind of modelling proved to be highly resource intensive, with training taking over a fortnight to see convergence on our NVIDIA GTX1080ti.
+Despite lacking the memory necessary to train a sufficiently complex model, the concept is there.
+<audio controls> <source src="https://raw.githubusercontent.com/SvenShade/Thesis_Demo/master/paganini_WN_guidefactor30.wav" type='audio/wav'></audio>
+We can further improve the output of our unstable Wavenet.
+Instead of conditioning Wavenet on the spectrogram alone, we also feed in the timesteps of the original, lofi audio.
+At every step, we now take the average of both original audio and Wavenet's prediction (weighted towards the former).
+This can be thought of as a sort of teacher-forcing generation.
+As usual, that timestep becomes part of the series, and in turn influences future predictions.
+Here, we apply this to our Chopin clip.
+<audio controls> <source src="https://raw.githubusercontent.com/SvenShade/Thesis_Demo/master/lofi-WN-20-iter1.wav" type='audio/wav'></audio>
+We can apply this iteratively, with each iteration shifting the signal towards the distribution captured by the Wavenet model.
+Here's the result of a second pass.
+<audio controls> <source src="https://raw.githubusercontent.com/SvenShade/Thesis_Demo/master/lofi-WN-20-iter2.wav" type='audio/wav'></audio>

 ### 3. Synthesis as Style Transfer Onto Harmonics